- What is a Discovery Phase in Software Development?

 - Basic UX design

-Business analysts apply various approaches and use various handful tools to evaluate the data.
-Experts’ use the following tools and methodologies for product discovery which is partly a business analysis of the future software:
+Business analysts apply various approaches and handful tools to evaluate the data.
+Consequently, experts’ use the following tools and methodologies for product discovery which is partly a business analysis of the future software:

 - Roles & Permissions Matrix, RACI Matrix, Personas for Roles evaluation;